AlecAivazis/graphql-over-kafka/docs/source/intro/connecting_services.rst

 "many-to-many" because a recipe can have many ingredients and an ingredient can be a member of many recipes (neither column is unique).
 Relationships can also be classified as "one-to-one" and "one-to-many".

-Create a new file called ``recipeIngredients.py`` next to the previously created services.
-In this file, paste the following source:
+Make a new file called ``recipeIngredients.py`` next to the previously created files.
+Now, create a ConnectionService to manage the relationship between recipes and ingredients:

 .. code-block:: python